szilard/datascience-latency/README.md

 3   | SQL                            | 100M     | 1s   | 100M
 4   | Adding numbers                 | 1B       | 1s   | 1B

+Take these numbers with a great caveat though.
+While hardware performance does not vary orders of magnitude, the performance accross tools unfortunately (and somewhat surprizingly) does.
+There might be also a significant variation depending on the type/structure/shape of the data and numerous other factors.

-Pyramid of analytical tasks: each class is 1-2 orders of magnitude more computational time than the one below.
+Anyway, there is a "pyramid of analytical tasks": each class is 1-2 orders of magnitude more computational time than the one below.
 Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though actually all these tasks are important for data science).